Petition to allow cannabis for recreational adult use filed in Oklahoma

 “And they’re making decisions that are not in line with the industry, and it’s tough.
 We have all the reason to believe the governor is not going to sign off on a new state agency if it makes it through the Senate.”

-Nearly 178,000 valid signatures are required on each of the petitions to be placed on a ballot in 2022.
+Nearly 178,000 valid signatures would be required on each of the petitions for it to be placed on a ballot in 2022.

 The medical petition, called the Oklahoma Medical Marijuana Enforcement and Anti-Corruption Act, would amend the Oklahoma Constitution to create, within a year, the Oklahoma State Cannabis Commission for medical cannabis businesses and patients.
-The OSDH would, at discretion of the OSCC's board, retain oversight power on food permit and safety issues with cannabis products.
+The State Health Department would, at the discretion of the OSCC’s board, retain oversight power on food permit and safety issues with cannabis products.

-Green said a lack of enforcement for the cannabis industry has made the state a popular site for illegal activity, and a historic lack of communication to medical cannabis industry members often means they aren't aware of potential issues in time for them to be proactive.
+Green said a lack of enforcement for the cannabis industry has made the state a popular site for illegal activity and that a historic lack of communication to medical cannabis industry members often means they aren’t aware of potential issues in time to be proactive.

-"What we've seen with that not being done is a big problem," he said.
-"The efforts that the (Oklahoma Bureau of Narcotics) is making right now to clean up this variety of, especially illegal grow ops we have, that does not happen overnight.
-That level of infrastructure does not get built overnight."
+“What we’ve seen with that not being done is a big problem,” Green said.
+“The efforts that the (Oklahoma Bureau of Narcotics and Dangerous Drugs Control) is making right now to clean up this variety of, especially illegal grow ops we have; that does not happen overnight.
+That level of infrastructure does not get built overnight.”

 The proposed Cannabis Commission board would include representatives from state agencies that have some form of authority over any aspect of a cannabis business.
-It also would allocate funding that will help those agencies accomplish their regulation requirements.
+It also would allocate funding that would help those agencies accomplish their regulation requirements.

-The recreational petition, called the Oklahoma Marijuana Regulation and Right to Use Act, would allow adults at least 21 years of age to have up to 8 ounces of cannabis from legal retailers, as well as up to 12 homegrown plants that do not count toward the 8-ounce threshold.
+The recreational petition, called the Oklahoma Marijuana Regulation and Right to Use Act, would allow adults at least 21 years of age to have up to 8 ounces of cannabis from legal retailers, as well as up to 12 homegrown plants that would not count toward the 8-ounce threshold.

 Also, the initiative outlines a path for those who have convictions for cannabis-related offenses to obtain expungements or seek judicial reviews.

-Both petitions include language stating the presence of THC metabolites in a person's hair or bodily fluid is not on its own proof of impairment or intoxication, nor can tests showing their presence be used to deny housing, healthcare, public aid or other rights.
+Both petitions include language stating that the presence of THC metabolites in a person’s hair or bodily fluid is not on its own proof of impairment or intoxication, nor can tests showing their presence be used to deny housing, health care, public aid or other rights.

 Previous attempts to legalize cannabis for adult use through a constitutional amendment have failed, with Green saying he believed past efforts would have benefited from more public comments on drafts before filing ballot initiatives.

-ORCA has shared drafts of the potential ballot measures online through its website and a Google document throughout the summer, the final drafts of which went public late September following public feedback.
+Oklahomans for Responsible Cannabis Action has shared drafts of the potential ballot measures online through its website and a Google document throughout the summer.
+The final drafts went public in late September following public feedback.

-In lieu of the current 7% tax on medical cannabis from SQ 788, purchases of recreational cannabis would instead be subject to a 15% excise tax, proceeds of which would help pay to operate oversight efforts on those sales.
+In lieu of the current 7% tax on medical cannabis established by State Question 788, purchases of recreational cannabis would instead be subject to a 15% excise tax, proceeds of which would help pay to operate oversight efforts on those sales.
 The tax on medical cannabis products would be reduced to 0% within a year, with gradual decreases at six and nine months after passage.

-Extra funds from both programs would go toward aspects such as research, water resources and eight hours of training for law enforcement on the evolution of the legal status of cannabis.
+Extra funds from both programs would go toward aspects such as research, water resources and eight hours of training for law enforcement officers on the evolution of the legal status of cannabis.

 That training would be among the continuing education requirements to remain in good standing with the Council on Law Enforcement Education and Training, the agency that accredits the state’s peace officers.